ckyleflynn/ckyleflynn.github.io/project3.md

 No longer connected to webhost and API expired

 ## UI Design

-Video Presentation Available
+Video Presentation Available On Request

 ![screenshot](images/friendsearch.jpg )
 Fig 1.
+A feature that allows users to search for other users

 ![screenshot](images/friendstock.jpg)
 Fig 2.
+A feature that allows users to search for other users friends stocks

 ![screenshot](images/stocksearch.jpg)
 Fig 3.
+A feature that allows user to search current stock prices and add stocks to user profile

 [Back to Portfolio](./)